 Car Fu: Harry Heck started his assault by driving his Cool Car into Frank's own.
 A case of TRAIN Fu happens when Saint kills his wife by dropping her in front of train tracks.

 Carpet-Rolled Corpse: Big Bad Howard Saint has the body of his associate Quentin wrapped in a carpet when he confronts his wife Livia over her supposed infidelity.

 Chekhov's Armoury: With the exception of the ballistic knife, nearly every weapon Castle uses is shown beforehand either in a montage or as part of a scene.

 Cold-Blooded Torture: Subverted when the MC hangs his victim upside down, threatens to torture him with a torch, and runs a Popsicle up and down his back.

 Comicbook Adaptation: Like with the previous adaptation, it featured material that was left out from the theatrical cut.
 See Re Cut down below for more.

-Darker and Edgier: The film was basically the entire comic-book movie slate up to that point save for Blade and its sequels.
+Darker and Edgier: The film was basically this for the entire comic-book movie slate up to that point save for Blade and its sequels.